RaeAnnG/Hawaii_Airbnb/README.md

 #### Introduction to Project

-Hawaii_Airbnb:
+#### Hawaii_Airbnb:

-----The Airbnb Analysis project focuses on analyzing Airbnb data from the travel industry and property management domain.
+The Airbnb Analysis project focuses on analyzing Airbnb data from the travel industry and property management domain.
 By leveraging SQL admin and various data analysis machine learning and visualization tools, we extracted valuable insights into predition models for super hosts in Airbnb listings.
 We focused in the State of Hawaii.

 ####  Objective:
 The primary focus of this data analysis project is to retrieve a prediction of the future super hosts featured on airBNB's based in Hawaii.
 By analyzing various data sources, we were able to find key variables to use for our predictive model returning a accuracy rating over 85%